 It is normal to feel sore or tender after giving birth.
 There are some things you should look out for after giving birth, as you may need medical help.

-Contact your GP, public health nurse or midwife immediately if you have:
+Urgent advice: Contact your GP, public health nurse (PHN) or midwife immediately if you have:

-- smelly discharge from your vagina - this can be a sign of infection
+- discharge or bleeding from your vagina that smells bad or unusual for you - this could be a sign of infection

 - pain in your tummy, especially if it is severe - this can be a sign of infection

-- any problems with a wound or stitches, like redness, pus or if the wound seems to be opening
+- any problems with a wound or stitches, such as redness around the wound, pus coming out of the wound, or if the wound seems to be opening

 - headache, blurred vision or vomiting - these can be signs of pre-eclampsia

-- pain when you wee, passing urine more often or smelly urine - these can be signs of a urinary tract infection
+- pain when you pee, peeing more often or smelly urine - these can be signs of a urinary tract infection

-- problems controlling your urine or poo for more than 6 weeks after the birth
+- problems controlling your pee or poo for more than 6 weeks after the birth

-You should also contact your GP, midwife or public health nurse if:
+You should also contact your GP, midwife or PHN if you:

-- you feel worried or that something is not right
+- feel worried or that something is not right

 If you have any thoughts of harming yourself or your baby, contact your GP immediately.
 Thoughts of harming the baby are very distressing.
 They can happen if you have postnatal depression and this can be treated.